 - GoPro with remote

-- Lots of charged capacitors, we use this Anker one
+- Lots of charged capacitors, we use Anker packs US / UK

 - Layers for the evening

 - Hiking gear (although I hiked in trainers and a dress)

 Essential Travel Information

 Turkey uses the Turkish Lira (TL).
 Most hotels, restaurants and tours in Cappadocia accept credit cards.
 There are ATMs in the town too.
 Check out the exchange rate here.

 Over 2.5 days I spent 1484 Lira/£257/$348/291 Euro in Cappadocia.
 The biggest expense was the hot air balloon ride followed by one night at Sultan Cave Suites.